tlswg/tls13-spec/draft-ietf-tls-tls13.md

   specified by the type field.
 {:br }

-This document describes TLS Version 1.3, which uses the version 0x0304.
-This version value is historical, deriving from the use of 0x0301 for TLS 1.0 and 0x0300 for SSL 3.0.
 In order to maximize backwards compatibility, the record layer version identifies as simply TLS 1.0.
 Endpoints supporting other versions negotiate the version to use by following the procedure and requirements in {{backward-compatibility}}.